Fast construction of irreducible polynomials over finite fields: Preliminary algebraic and geometric results

-\section{Compositum}
+\subsubsection{Compositum}

-In this section $\bK$ is a finite field with $q=p^w$ elements and $\Omega$ is an algebraic closure of $\bK$.
+In this section, $\bK$ is a finite field with $q=p^w$ elements and $\Omega$ is an algebraic closure of $\bK$.
 For every positive integer $k$, we denote by $\FF_{p^k}$ the unique subfield of $\Omega$ with $p^k$ elements.
-We have seen in Section \ref{section:qm1} how to construct an irreducible polynomial of degree $d$ in $\bK[x]$ when $d$ is a prime power $\ell^\delta$ and $\ell$ divides $p(q-1)$.
-In Sections \ref{section:basis} and \ref{section:fiber} we shall treat the case when $d$ is a prime power $\ell^\delta$ and $\ell$ is prime to $p(q-1)$.
+We have seen in Section~\ref{section:qm1} how to construct an irreducible polynomial of degree $d$ in $\bK[x]$ when $d$ is a prime power $\ell^\delta$ and $\ell$ divides $p(q-1)$.
+In Sections~\ref{section:fiber} and~\ref{section:basis}, we shall treat the case when $d$ is a prime power $\ell^\delta$ and $\ell$ is prime to $p(q-1)$.
 The last problem to be considered is thus the following one: given two irreducible polynomials $f_1(x)$ and $f_2(x)$ in $\bK[x]$ with coprime degrees $d _1$ and $d_2$, construct a degree $d_1d_2$ irreducible polynomial.